complight/complight.github.io/docs/publications/multi_color.md

 ## Abstract
 Holographic displays generate Three-Dimensional (3D) images by displaying single-color holograms time-sequentially, each lit by a single-color light source.
-However, representing each color one by one limits peak brightness and dynamic range in holographic displays.
+However, representing each color one by one limits brightness in holographic displays.

-This paper introduces a new driving scheme, HoloHDR, for realizing higher dynamic range images in holographic displays.
+This paper introduces a new driving scheme for realizing brighter images in holographic displays.
-Unlike the conventional driving scheme, HoloHDR utilizes three light sources to illuminate each displayed hologram simultaneously at various brightness levels.
+Unlike the conventional driving scheme, our method utilizes three light sources to illuminate each displayed hologram simultaneously at various intensity levels.
-In this way, HoloHDR reconstructs a multiplanar three-dimensional target scene using consecutive multi-color holograms and persistence of vision.
+In this way, our method reconstructs a multiplanar three-dimensional target scene using consecutive multi-color holograms and persistence of vision.
-We co-optimize multi-color holograms and required brightness levels from each light source using a gradient descent-based optimizer with a combination of application-specific loss terms.
+We co-optimize multi-color holograms and required intensity levels from each light source using a gradient descent-based optimizer with a combination of application-specific loss terms.
-We experimentally demonstrate that HoloHDR can increase the brightness levels in holographic displays up to three times with support for a broader dynamic range, unlocking new potentials for perceptual realism in holographic displays.
+We experimentally demonstrate that our method can increase the intensity levels in holographic displays up to three times, reaching a broader range and unlocking new potentials for perceptual realism in holographic displays.

 ## Results